Dent d'Hérens: Climbing history

-The 1,300-metre north face was first explored by George Finch, T. G. B. Forster and R. Peto on August 2, 1923, via the North Face Diagonal or 'Finch Route'.
+The 1,300-metre north face was first explored by George Finch, T. G. B. (Guy) Forster and Raymond Peto on August 2, 1923, via the North Face Diagonal or 'Finch Route'.
 A traversing rather than a more directly ascending line, it avoided the main difficulties of the face; these were tackled two years later by the direct line of the 'Welzenbach Route' (Willo Welzenbach and Eugen Allwein) on 10 August 1925, which may be considered the first ascent of the face.
-On 5 August 1959 Wilfrid Noyce, together with C. J. Mortlock and Jack Sadler, made the first British ascent of the Welzenbach route.
+On 5 August 1959 Wilfrid Noyce, together with Colin J. Mortlock and Jack Sadler, made the first British ascent of the Welzenbach route.
 This route was the scene of a large rescue operation on its first winter ascent on 14-17 March 1964.
 Having climbed the face and bivouacked on the summit, the combined team of German (Gerhard Deweß and Leo Herncarek), Polish (Jerzy Hajdukiewicz and Krzysztof Berbeka) and Swiss (Eckhart Grassmann, Pierre Monkewitz and Dieter Naef) climbers suffered two falls, one of 200 metres, on the descent down the south-west face.
 The injured climbers were stuck on the mountain for four days before rescue, with Berbeka later dying in hospital and Deweß and Naef requiring amputations.